Chart Color Schemes

 Kellyville Ridge - The Ponds is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Kellyville Ridge - The Ponds, as per the latest Census, 82.1% of dwellings were houses with 18.0% being other types such as semi-detached homes, apartments, or 'other' dwellings.
-In comparison, Sydney metro had 84.9% houses and 15.1% other dwellings.
-Home ownership in Kellyville Ridge - The Ponds was at 15.9%, similar to the Sydney metro average.
-Mortgaged dwellings accounted for 61.0% while rented dwellings were 23.1%.
-The median monthly mortgage repayment in the area was $2,800, higher than the Sydney metro average of $2,700.
-The median weekly rent figure was recorded at $600 compared to Sydney metro's $540.
-Nationally, Kellyville Ridge - The Ponds' mortgage repayments were significantly higher than the Australian average of $1,863 and rents were substantially above the national figure of $375.
+In Kellyville Ridge - The Ponds, as per the latest Census evaluation, 82.1% of dwellings were houses, with the remaining 18.0% comprising semi-detached homes, apartments, and other types.
+This is compared to Sydney metro's figures of 84.9% houses and 15.1% other dwellings.
+Home ownership in Kellyville Ridge - The Ponds stood at 15.9%, similar to Sydney metro, with mortgaged dwellings at 61.0% and rented ones at 23.1%.
+The median monthly mortgage repayment in the area was $2,800, exceeding Sydney metro's average of $2,700.
+The median weekly rent figure was recorded at $600, compared to Sydney metro's $540.
+Nationally, Kellyville Ridge - The Ponds' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing